mxballin/recordkeeping-governance/pages/commissions.md

     <div id="collapseTwo" class="collapse" aria-labelledby="headingTwo" data-parent="#accordion">
       <div class="card-body">
         <h6>2000</h6>
-      **Wales**: Waterhouse Inquiry concludes
+      <h7>Wales</h7>: Waterhouse Inquiry concludes
-      **Canada**: Law Commission of Canada's review of child abuse in Canadian institutions concludes with the release of the 'Restoring Dignity: Responding to Child Abuse in Canadian Institutions' report
+      <h7>Canada</h7>: Law Commission of Canada's review of child abuse in Canadian institutions concludes with the release of the 'Restoring Dignity: Responding to Child Abuse in Canadian Institutions' report
        <h6>2001</h6>
-     **England**: Inquiry into the Death of Victoria Climbie begins
+     <h7>England</h7>: Inquiry into the Death of Victoria Climbie begins
         <h6>2001</h6>
-     **England**: Inquiry into the Death of Victoria Climbie concludes
+     <h7>England</h7>: Inquiry into the Death of Victoria Climbie concludes
      <h6>2008</h6>
-     **Canada**: Truth and Reconciliation Commission begins
+     <h7>Canada</h7>: Truth and Reconciliation Commission begins
       <h6>2009</h6>
-      **Ireland**: Commission to Inquire into Child Abuse concludes with the release of the Ryan Report
+      <h7>Ireland</h7>: Commission to Inquire into Child Abuse concludes with the release of the Ryan Report
       </div>
     </div>
   </div>